-This research from the Institute of Leadership and Management shows that while 83% of managers say their organizations have value statements, only 38% consider they are closely aligned to those statements.
-While 63% of people surveyed did not agree.
+This research from the Institute of Leadership and Management showed that while 83% of managers say their organizations have value statements, only 38% consider they are closely aligned to those statements.
+63% of people surveyed did not agree.
 That’s a huge disconnect.
 This must call into question managers integrity as a leader.

 It all starts with the leader

-Of course, it all starts with the leader.
 If the leader can’t walk the talk on values and ethics.
 It matters not what the rest of the team are doing.
 It is the leader who sets the tone.

 1. Keeping your word

 I’ve seen leaders fall into this trap many times.
 Typically, a leader will say they are going to do something.
 It might be around reward or terms of employment, or even improving something.
 Then, in the end, nothing happens.
 Mostly this occurs not because leaders are disingenuous with their promises.
 It is because of procrastination.
 The trouble with procrastinating on a promise is by the time you get around to following through, you have already lost the trust and confidence of your team.

 I worked with a client who had clearly lost trust in her CEO.
 Part of the work she carried out was approving applications from people who needed to qualify for certain services.
 She had received an application from a high profile person who clearly did not meet the criteria.
 My client was disappointed and disillusioned to find out this person had been qualified by her CEO, as “an exception”.
 Just one badly skewed decision can result in losing the respect of your team forever.

 3. Practising non-judgment